Tasmanian Longitudinal Health Study

 Study description:

 This was the latest completed study of the TAHS.
-This follow-up study involved a clinical study that includes lung function testing and questionnaires of all living and traceable probands of the cohort.
+This follow-up involved lung function testing and questionnaires of all living and traceable probands of the cohort.
 Valid contact details were available for 6128 participants from the previous follow-up study, and they were invited to the study.
 Of those who consented to participate, 2659 were involved in the clinical study and completed questionnaires.
 At this stage, a sleep study and screening questionnaires for sleep apnea were introduced to the study as this condition is common for people above 50 years of age.
 A small number of 772 participants were randomly selected to have a sleep study, of which 424 agreed to participate.

 If you are interested, you can read our cohort profile paper to learn more about the types of data collected for each of the follow-up studies between 1968-2016.